JouziP/MQITE/README.md

 * Phase: contains the class Phase which uses and Amplitude object to construct additional circuit (Appendix B) and computes the real and imaginary parts of every observed c_j from Amplitude.
 It also translates c_j into parameter (y_j).

-* UpdateCircuit: uses the ccomputed c_j (real, imaginary) to update circuit.
+* UpdateCircuit: uses the computed c_j (real, imaginary) to update circuit.
 This is done by creating a layer of gates and adding them to the start of the current circuit instruction.

 * BasicFunctions: contains some trivial and toolkit functions that are used in the body of other main classes